Backpacker Hostel Etiquette: Don’t be the Douchebag

 Anything can and does happen in backpacker hostels

 Within the walls of a backpacker hostel, no matter what type of hostel it is; anything and everything you can imagine can happen.
 There can be drinking, people getting drunk and partying at all hours of the day, drugs can be openly used in some, there can be people hooking up and having sex in dorms or bathrooms.
 Now before you get too afraid of them, I’m not saying that happens in every hostel all the time, just be aware it could happen.

 The unwritten rules and Backpacker hostel etiquette will largely depend on what type of hostel you stay in.
-A long of first-time backpackers are not aware there are different types of backpacker hostels, so you can easily fin ones to suit your own needs.
+A lot of first-time backpackers are not aware there are different types of backpacker hostels, but you can easily fin ones to suit your own needs.
 If you’re not sure where to find backpacker hostels, HostelWorld and Booking.com are great places to look.